golang-templates/seed/README.md

 `Star` this repository if you find it valuable and worth maintaining.

+`Watch` this repository to get notified about new releases, issues, etc.

 ## Usage

 1. Click the `Use this template` button (alt. clone or download this repository).